metaplex-foundation/developer-hub/src/pages/token-metadata/fetch.md

 ---
 title: Fetching Assets
 metaTitle: Token Metadata - Fetching Assets
-description: Learn how to fetch the various on-chain accounts of your assets on Token Metadata
+description: Learn how to fetch the various onchain accounts of your assets on Token Metadata
 ---

-Now that we know how to create and mint the various on-chain accounts of our assets, let's learn how to fetch them. {% .lead %}
+Now that we know how to create and mint the various onchain accounts of our assets, let's learn how to fetch them. {% .lead %}

 ## Digital Assets

-As mentioned in [the previous page](/token-metadata/mint#creating-accounts), an asset — fungible or not — requires multiple on-chain accounts to be created.
+As mentioned in [the previous page](/token-metadata/mint#creating-accounts), an asset — fungible or not — requires multiple onchain accounts to be created.
 Depending on the Token Standard of the asset, some accounts may not be required.
 Here's a quick overview of these accounts:

 - **Mint** account (from the SPL Token program): It defines the core properties of the underlying SPL token.
 This is the entry point to any asset as all other accounts derive from it.
 - **Metadata** account: It provides additional data and features to the underlying SPL token.